kubevela/kubevela.github.io/docs/end-user/workflow/multi-env.md

 title:  Multi Environments
 ---

 If we have multiple clusters, we want to apply our application in the test cluster first, and then apply it to the production cluster after the application in test cluster is running.
-KubeVela provides the `multi-env` workflow step to manage multi environments.
+KubeVela provides the `deploy2env` workflow step to manage multi environments.
 You can have a glimpse of how does it work as below:

 ![alt](../../resources/workflow-multi-env.png)

-In this guide, you will learn how to manage multi environments via `multi-env` in `Workflow`.
+In this guide, you will learn how to manage multi environments via `deploy2env` in `Workflow`.

 > Before reading this section, please make sure you have learned about the [Env Binding](../policies/envbinding) in KubeVela.

 ## How to use

-Apply the following `Application` with workflow step type of `multi-env`:
+Apply the following `Application` with workflow step type of `deploy2env`:

 ```yaml
 apiVersion: core.oam.dev/v1beta1